HL7/cql/input/pages/04-logicalspecification.md

 To access elements of a structured value, use the _Property_ expression.
 A property expression has a _path_ attribute, an optional _source_ element, and a _value_ element.
 The source element returns the structured value to be accessed.
 In some usages, such as within a _Filter_ expression, the source is implicit.
 If used outside such a usage, a source must be provided.

 The path attribute specifies a property path relative to the source structured value.
 The property expression returns the value of the property specified by the property path.
-Property paths are allowed to include qualifiers ([.sym]#.#) as well as indexers ([.sym]#[x]#) to indicate that subelements should be traversed.
+Property paths are allowed to include qualifiers (<span class="sym">.</span>) as well as indexers (<span class="sym">[x]</span>) to indicate that subelements should be traversed.
 Indexers specified in paths must be literal integer values.

 ### Tuple